 Katlyn Doster, a teacher at Fairview Elementary School, wanted her students to learn healthy habits for life so she submitted an application for an NEF grant.
-Her project, Cultivating Community Health through Urban Gardening, was funded and covered the costs for the purchase of garden bed materials, a compost bin, tools and outdoor storage and seeds.
+Her project, Cultivating Community Health through Urban Gardening, was funded and covered the costs for the purchase of garden bed materials, a compost bin, tools, outdoor storage and seeds.

 The beds are in and the students are now studying soil to learn what makes soil good for growing a garden.